Nēhiyawēwin · y-dialect Cree

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Eastern Cree is a dialect of Cree.
+Eastern Cree is a dialect of the Cree language.

 Eastern Cree is part of the North America region on DialectAtlas.